QuakeWatch Server Manual

 a) Verify the CoA has not expired. b) Verify the CRL has not expired

-(the update time is not after the current time and the next update time
+(the update time is not after the current time and the next update

-not on the CRL.
+is not on the CRL.

-5. The client then verifies that the message contains a signature that
+5. The client then verifies that

-was signed by the server's (valid) certificate.
-If the signature
+(valid) certificate.
+If the signature is not valid then the

-is not valid then the client will reject the message.
+client will reject the message.

-The certificates must be X.509 certificates
+The certificates

-in Base64 encoding, it must be bounded at the beginning by -----BEGIN CERTIFICATE-----, and
+encoding, it must be bounded at the beginning by -----BEGIN CERTIFICATE-----, and

 must be bounded at the end by -----END